 Setting up IP phones in your office requires identifying your budget, your expectations, and the size of your business.
 The types of IP phones that you purchase will largely depend on your call volume and how many lines you need to support.
-There are a wide range of IP phones available in the market for you to make your selection from.
+There is a wide range of IP phones available in the market for you to make your selection from.
 However, the task of narrowing down to the one choice that will not only be the perfect fit for your organization but also for your budget can be difficult to determine because many of them are so similar.
-This short list of IP phones is intended to help narrow down your search based on research and testing we’ve done in-house as well as feedback from our customers.
+This shortlist of IP phones is intended to help narrow down your search based on research and testing we’ve done in-house as well as feedback from our customers.
 In this article, we’ve selected three of the best small business IP phones that you can buy for under $75.

 The three phones we’ve chosen are: